 The first is the launch checklist that I use to prepare and launch Summer Dance.
 It’s two pages of items that can help make sure you don’t forget something important for your next cruise — everything from an umbrella for the first mate while she waits for you to step the mast to step-by-step instructions that you can have on deck for the gin pole method described above.
 Use it as a starting point to add and remove items to make your own checklist.

 The second bonus is a dimensioned drawing and materials list for my DIY mast crutch that is described at the beginning of this post.
 Use it to build your own and save some money for something else.

-If you’re not already a follower (subscriber) of this blog, sign up right away and you’ll also receive my next newsletter, which will contain links to download the bonuses I just described.
+If you’re not already a follower (subscriber) of this blog, sign up and you’ll also receive my next newsletter.
 It’s free and you’ll join the hundreds of other stingy sailors that receive exclusive info, news, and offers like this one.
 Just enter your email address in the box at the bottom of this page and then click the Subscribe button.
 You can unsubscribe at any time and I won’t share your address with anyone, ever.

 I hope you’ve picked up some tips from this post that you can use to optimize your mast stepping system and spend more time on the water.

 Would you like to be notified when I publish more posts like this?
 Enter your email address below to follow this blog and receive notifications of new posts by email.
 You will also receive occasional newsletters with exclusive info and deals only for followers and the password to the Downloads page.
 It’s free and you can unsubscribe at any time but almost nobody does!